St. George Marathon: History

 The St. George Marathon began in November 1977, inspired by Sherm Miller, a St. George City Parks and Recreation Department employee who had run the Deseret News Marathon in Salt Lake City.
-Despite initial skepticism, Miller organized the inaugural race with the crucial support of Bob Horlacher, a teacher and coach at Dixie College, and his wife, Roma.
-According to Miller, "There would not have been a marathon in 1977 without Bob (and Roma) Horlacher."
+Miller organized the inaugural race with the crucial support of Bob Horlacher, a teacher and coach at Dixie College, and his wife, Roma.
 The first race saw 57 runners and one wheelchair racer brave a cold day and strong headwind.
 Near mile 20, a runner narrowly avoided a hay truck.
 The course, later found to be 40 yards short, saw only 38 of the 58 starters finish.
 By 1978, word-of-mouth promotion increased participation to 378 runners, drawn by the scenic Southwestern Utah landscape, including red and white sandstone formations in the Snow Canyon area.
 At that time, the race was not yet sanctioned, but it has since become a USA Track and Field Certified and Sanctioned event.

 Bob Horlacher played a pivotal role in the marathon's early success.
 In 1976, when the marathon idea was proposed, Bob, a respected coach, wholeheartedly supported it.
-In 1977, while managing the St. George City pool with Roma, he recruited runners, including lifeguards, two of whom participated, with one, Debbie Zockoll, becoming an original Road of Fame inductee.
+In 1977, while managing the St. George City pool with Roma, he recruited runners, including lifeguards, two of whom participated.
+One of the life guards, Debbie Zockoll, becoming an original Road of Fame inductee.
 Bob and Roma managed aid stations, timing, and transportation for the first race.
 Roma drove Bob and other runners to the starting line in Central, and their family manned mobile aid stations using card tables, navigating open roads where runners dodged traffic.
 Roma also served as the official timekeeper.
 Bob ran the race himself, later achieving a personal record of 3:04 and qualifying for the Boston Marathon in 1983 at age 52, which he ran with Sherm Miller.
 Bob's involvement extended beyond 1977, as he continued supporting the marathon, teaching running classes at Dixie College, writing fitness articles for the St. George Spectrum, and assisting struggling runners at the finish line with first aid.
 His dedication earned him a 2013 St. George Marathon Road of Fame induction.
 Bob died on October 19, 2012, and in 2013, 31 family members ran the marathon in his honor.